 Blogging helps to build business brands!

-Most of the best business blogs happen to come from the tech industry—IBM, Google, Dell, Cisco and Microsoft.
+Most of the best business blogs happen to come from the tech industry—IBM, Google, Dell, Cisco, and Microsoft.
 But the research was also piercing enough to give a preview of the best non-tech industry business blogs on Fortune 500:

-The above top business blogs are referred as the “Top big best company blogs in the world.”
+The above top business blogs are referred to as the “Top big best company blogs in the world.”
 The big companies understand that we live in the information age, where content is king.
 If content is king, then they’ve got to be kings in using content to build their brands!

 Hence, the big companies are leveraging blogging to build business brands.
 They blog regularly and consistently and share it across their social media profiles to build their brand.
 They understand that the success of their company comes from the strength of their brand.

 To build a great business, you have to build a great brand.